 The Office of Academic Enrichment is committed to preparing K-12 students through the AVID program, and exposure to higher education possibilities that will aide students to develop a culture of college readiness, by acting as a transitioning resource from high school to higher education through the delivery of a student-centered support system.

-AVID at Texas Tech
+History of AVID at Texas Tech

 When was AVID initiated at TTU?

 The AVID for Higher Education (AHE) program began in the Fall of 2012.
 The planning and pilot began the 2011-2012 year and a selected TTU leadership team attended the AVID Summer Institute in Dallas that year to launch AHE at TTU.

 Dr. F. Valle and Dr. M. Kiser completed a Texas Higher Education Coordinating Board state grant for the program with the support of The Office of the Senior VP and Provost, Dr. J. Muñoz.

 It was initiated through the 30 year documented success of AVID in K-12 schools across the country.
 The newly formed AVID for Higher Education division by AVID national office sought funding and partnership with colleges and universities across the U.S. Texas Tech was successfully grant funded to participate in the implementation of AHE in the second wave of funding by the Texas Higher Education Coordinating Board.
 The first year Dr. Michelle Kiser coordinated tutoring for AVID for HE students and the Learning Center in Holden Hall supported AHE academically.
 Four TTU Faculty and Staff, Dr. Charles Crews-Counseling, Dr. Narissra Punyanunt-Carter- Media Communications, Dr. F. Valle- Educational leadership and John Rivera-Asst.
 Academic Dean in Engineering, began as the first instructors to launch and teach the IS 1102 AVID for HE course.

 Why was AVID initiated?